The interest that a loan accumulates over time. Student loans for law school start accruing interest from the date of disbursement.

 Federal student loan for which the government pays the interest on the loan while the student is in school and during the 6-month grace period.
 This loan is awarded to students based on financial need.
 As of July 2012, the subsidized loan is no longer available to graduate level (including law) students.

 Federal student loan for which the government does not pay the interest.
 The borrower is responsible for the interest on an unsubsidized loan from the date the loan is disbursed, even while the student is still in school.
-Students may avoid paying the interest while they are in school by capitalizing the interest after the 6-month grace period, which increases the loan amount.
+To avoid interest capitalization and loan growth before the loan enters repayment, graduates may consider repaying interest accrued during school before the 6-month grace period ends.
 Unsubsidized loans are not based on financial need and may be used to finance the family contribution.

 Interest rate that fluctuates with marketing conditions and resets periodically, such as monthly, quarterly, or annually.